Girl Hit by Red Light Runner While Walking to School

 Whether an intersection is equipped or not with a camera, it is important for drivers and pedestrians to stay alert to their surroundings at all times to help decrease the likelihood of being involved in an accident.

-If you or someone you love received injuries after being struck by a red light runner, contact the experienced auto accident lawyers at Phillips Law Group today.
-We can help you receive the justice and compensation you deserve.
+If you or someone you love received injuries after being struck by a red light runner, contact the experienced Peoria auto accident lawyers at Phillips Law Group today.
+A Scottsdale injury lawyer from our firm can help you receive the justice and compensation you deserve.